-6. It can affect our mental health.
+It can affect our mental health

-People with preexisting mental health issues may also be more susceptible to social comparisons, due to a negative cognitive bias, one study found.
+People with preexisting mental health issues may also be more susceptible to social comparisons, due to a negative cognitive bias8, one study found.

 Though these issues are more individualistic than relational, they can bleed into romantic relationships.

-7. It can lead to body image issues.
+It can lead to body image issues

 The filtered and edited images you see all over social media can cause insecurities about your own body to surface, Ajjan says.

 In other words, these insecurities triggered by social media can interfere with emotional and physical intimacy and the overall quality of a relationship.

-8. It can make us more narcissistic.
+It can make us more narcissistic

 Research confirms that addictive social media use reflects a need to feed the ego and an attempt to improve self-esteem, both of which are narcissistic traits.

 Since you can be narcissistic without having a personality disorder, it's possible to develop these traits over time—and at least one small study has found excess social media use may be a trigger.

 And of course, being in a relationship with a narcissist is not healthy and can lead to trauma later on.

-Positive effects and benefits:
+Positive effects on relationships

 In the digital age we live in, it's not uncommon for people to meet online or through dating apps—in fact, it may be more common.

 Whether it's sending a funny meme over Instagram or taking a quick Snapchat, social media is an easy way for couples to interact throughout the day in a fun, low-pressure manner.

 This is particularly helpful for couples who don't live together and people in long-distance relationships.
 According to a survey published in the Cyberpsychology, Behavior, and Social Networking journal, young adults in long-distance romantic relationships13 are better able to maintain them if they're using social networking sites.

-3. You can learn about relationships from experts.
+You can learn about relationships from experts

 "There are plenty of accounts that offer up good information to help develop and maintain a healthy connection," Ajjan says.
 "There is a lot of good information on social media from relationship bloggers, psychotherapists, and many others that highlight how to improve your relationship."